 Figure 3: Example content from the stakeholder-specific annexes to the Counter-IED Security and Resiliency Guide.
+Property of DHS

 Figure 4: Example content from the stakeholder-specific annexes to the Counter-IED Security and Resiliency Guide.
+Property of DHS